 The following parameters are used for Group Member Discovery:

-- ProSe UE ID: link layer identifier that is used for direct communication.
+- ProSe UE ID:identifier of the UE used for ProSe direct discovery, where the receiving UE may recognize the sending UE from the ProSe UE ID.
+The sending UE and the receiving UE may use the configured parameters including a ProSe Group ID, if exist, for direct communication between them.

 - Announcer/Discoverer info: provides information about the announcing or discoverer user.